-Broughton, a renowned photographer as well as an educator in the photographic arts, served as a faculty member at Brooks Institute of Photography for more than 20 years.
-Broughton, whose teaching experience ranged from both undergraduate and graduate courses such as Basic Digital Photography and Photographic Theory has been recognized for his ability to inspire.
-He is currently working on a photographic project about artists in Paris.
+Christopher Broughton, a renowned photographer as well as an educator in the photographic arts, served as a faculty member at Brooks Institute of Photography for more than 20 years, and is currently an adjunct professor at Mount Saint Mary’s University in the MFA Film, Television and Photography program.
+His teaching experience ranged from both undergraduate and graduate courses from basic digital photography to advanced photography theory.
+Christopher, who is widely recognized for his ability to truly inspire his students, is currently working on a photographic passion project about artists in Paris.

-With Brooks at UCSB, you’ll be inspired by these new courses in photography, whether for school projects, business presentations, or just to express your ideas in a more unique way!
-These hands-on classes are taught by award-winning photographers and former faculty members of the Brooks Institute of Photography, as well as special guest instructors.
-For more informatic on, visit: ernestbrooksfoundation.org
+With fresh, exciting courses in photography, Brooks at UCSB seeks to stimulate, inspire, and energize students.
+Whether for school projects, business presentations, or just to express ideas in more creative and unique ways, these hands-on classes are taught by former faculty members of Brooks Institute of Photography, and special guest instructors.
+For more information, visit ernestbrooksfoundation.org.

 A limited number of scholarships are available for Brooks at UCSB classes.
 For more information or to apply, please click here.
 (Please note: you will need to download the PDF to save your responses in the interactive form.)